durasj/webamp-desktop/README.md

 ```
 git clone https://github.com/durasj/webamp-desktop.git
 cd webamp-desktop
-yarn install
+bun install
-yarn start
+bun start
 ```

-After the build has completed, you should see one window with the app and one with developer tools.
-To try some changes, you can: change the code in the `./src` dir, close the current window and run the `yarn start` again.
+After the build has been completed, you should see one window with the app and one with developer tools.
+To try some changes, you can: change the code in the `./src` dir, close the current window and run the `bun start` again.

 ## Kudos

-This project is possible thanks to the [Webamp](https://github.com/captbaritone/webamp) from [@captbaritone](https://github.com/captbaritone) and wonderful open source work of others like [@jberg](https://github.com/jberg) and authors of [many dependencies](https://github.com/durasj/webamp-desktop/blob/master/package.json).
+This project is possible thanks to the [Webamp](https://github.com/captbaritone/webamp) from [@captbaritone](https://github.com/captbaritone) and the wonderful open source work of others like [@jberg](https://github.com/jberg) and authors of [many dependencies](https://github.com/durasj/webamp-desktop/blob/master/package.json).

 Thumbar icons on Windows by [Smashicons](https://smashicons.com).

 ## Disclaimer
 Not affiliated with the [Winamp](http://www.winamp.com/).
-All product names, logos, and brands are property of their respective owners.
+All product names, logos, and brands are the property of their respective owners.